robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???

 One reason for the popularity of DFDs for security design analysis is that they provide a simple view of the system.
-They are visual representation of data flows through a software program, where data comes from, and where it ends up.
+They are visual representation of data flows through a software program, including where data comes from, and where it ends up.

-So at a programs execution on a machine can be abstracted by simply identifying the data source, data transformations and data sink.
+So a program's execution on a machine can be abstracted by simply identifying the data source, data transformations and data sink.
 A data flow is a trace of how data moves from the source to the sink through various transformations.

 --
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;